astropy/astropy/docs/timeseries/lombscarglemb.rst

 ..
 EXAMPLE START: Loading from a :class:`~astropy.timeseries.TimeSeries` object

-Consider the following generator code for a :class:`~astropy.timeseries.TimeSeries` object.
-Where timeseries data is populated for three photometric bands (g,r,i).
+Consider the following generator code for a :class:`~astropy.timeseries.TimeSeries` object where timeseries data is populated for three photometric bands (g,r,i).

 >>> from astropy.timeseries import LombScargleMultiband, TimeSeries
+>>> from astropy.table import MaskedColumn
 >>> import numpy as np
 >>> import astropy.units as u